Placing civil explosives on the GB market

 Manufacturers' legal obligations remain unchanged from 1 January 2021.

+You need to check whether you or your supplier became an importer after 1 January 2021.
 You will have become an importer if you're the one bringing goods into the UK from outside the UK and placing them on the market in GB.

 From 1 January 2021 if you use an authorised representative or responsible person, they must be based in the UK for explosives being placed on the GB market.